Go Back Up

 Guide to bereavement leave

 The death of a loved one is a difficult time for anyone.
-As an employer, it’s important to give your employees time to grieve if someone they care about passes away.
-That’s why many organizations provide bereavement leave—to provide eligible employees time away from work to mourn.
+As an employer, giving your employees time to grieve if someone they care about passes away is essential.
+That’s why bereavement leave exists—to provide your employees with time away from work to mourn.

-Having bereavement time as part of your benefits package is important and meaningful for both your employee and their family.
-But before you draft a formal policy, you should know what bereavement leave is, what it includes, and how employers typically structure it.
+Adding bereavement time to your benefits package is important and meaningful for your employees and their families.
+But before you draft a formal policy, you should know what bereavement leave is, what it includes, and how to structure it.

 Below, we’ll go over everything you need to know about bereavement leave and how you can create a policy that will give your employees the time they need to heal from their loss.

 Bereavement leave is time an employee can take off to deal with the death of a family member—immediate or extended—or loved one.
-The time is typically used for mourning and healing from the loss, as well as preparing and attending a funeral program, memorial service, burial service, and other post-death related activities, such as financial and legal matters.
+Employees use this time off for mourning and healing from the loss.
+They may also use it to prepare for and attend a funeral program, memorial service, and burial service, as well as completing other post-death activities, such as handling financial and legal matters.

 While it varies between companies, most businesses classify immediate family as: